 Use our credit tracking feature in the MoneyLion app to easily keep tabs on changes in your score, new credit inquiries, and more.

 Tip 2: Get Your Bills Reported to Credit Bureaus

 Did you know you can boost your credit with all types of payments?
 You can!
-Our partner LevelCredit will report your rent, utility, and other payments to the major credit bureaus — and give you access to your credit score and key credit insights — for just $6.95 per month.
-LevelCredit is an amazing way to power up your payments by using them to boost your credit score!
+You can ask your billers, such as rental companies or cable companies, if they will report your monthly payments to the major credit bureaus.
+You can also look for services that will do this for you for on all your bills.
+It’s an amazing way to use your payments to boost your credit score!

 Tip 3: Make Payments on Existing Lines of Credit

 As we mentioned above, one thing that sinks your credit score fast is late or missed payments.
 Be sure to make at least the minimum payment each month on all your loans and credit cards.
 You’ll still rack up interest charges (more on how much here), but meeting the minimum payment amount will prevent bad marks from appearing on your report.